 - Methamphetamine (AKA ice, chalk, crank, crystal, fire, meth, speed) – A powerful stimulant that is found in the form of white or slightly yellow crystal-like powder, or large rock-like chunks.
 It can be smoked, snorted, injected or swallowed to experience its effects.
 Signs of abuse include nervous physical activity, scabs and open sores, decreased appetite, and insomnia.

-- Marijuana (AKA blunt, dope, grass, herb, Maryjane, pot, reefer, skunk, weed) – A depressant that is found in the form of a green/grey mix of the dried flowers and leaves of Cannabis plant.
+- Marijuana (AKA blunt, dope, grass, herb, Maryjane, pot, reefer, skunk, weed) – A depressant found in the form of a green/grey mix of the dried flowers and leaves of Cannabis plant.
 Marijuana is typically smoked, brewed into tea, or imbued into food in order to experience its effects.
 Signs of abuse commonly include slowed thinking, delayed reaction time, impaired coordination, and paranoia.

 Inhalants (AKA whippets, huffing, poppers, dusting)